microsoft/vscode-docs/docs/remote/containers-advanced.md

 By default, VS Code will install extensions and VS Code Server inside the container's filesystem.
 While this has performance benefits over a locally mounted filesystem, the disadvantage is that VS Code will have to re-install them on a container rebuild.

 If you find yourself rebuilding frequently, you can use a local "volume" mount so that the extensions and VS Code Server survive a container rebuild.
-Follow these steps:
+The volume should be unique to the container since sharing the volume across multiple containers is not currently supported.
+To create a container volume, follow these steps:

 1. Configure a volume mount for `~/.vscode-remote`: